-Below are some commonly asked questions participating organisations have received from employees in the past and response options you might like to use to respond back if receiving the same or similar questions.
+Below are some commonly asked questions participating organisations have received from employees in the past and response options you might like to use to respond if you receive the same or similar questions.

-Q:"I don't want to take the survey because you will know who I am"
+"I don't want to take the survey because you will know who I am."

-A: The below measures have been put in place to maintain employee anonymity and privacy.
+The below measures have been put in place to maintain employee anonymity and privacy.

-- " Participating organisations do not have access to any raw data or data that shows how individual employees answered any particular question. - " Organisations will only be able to review aggregated results.
-Using disability as an example, the organisation will only see: - " the percentage of employees who identify as a person with disability - " how all employees with disability answered a survey question, compared to how all employees without disability answered the question. - " For any charts that compare demographic group results for survey questions (e.g. based on First Nations identity, age, disability status), results will not be shown until at least 10 people from a particular demographic group have responded. - " Responses from surveys are not linked to any employee.
-Employees are not asked to provide any name, email, or contact details. - " Raw data will not be stored in participating organisations' systems, but with Diversity Atlas - " There are 'prefer not to say' responses for demographic questions.
+- Participating organisations do not have access to any raw data or data that shows how individual employees answered any particular question. - Organisations will only be able to review aggregated results.
+Using disability as an example, the organisation will only see: - o the percentage of employees who identify as a person with disability - how all employees with disability answered a survey question, compared to how all employees without disability answered the question. - For any charts that compare demographic group results for survey questions (e.g. based on First Nations identity, age, disability status), results will not be shown until at least 10 people from a particular demographic group have responded. - Responses from surveys are not linked to any employee.
+Employees are not asked to provide any name, email, or contact details. - Raw data will not be stored in participating organisations' systems, but with Diversity Atlas - There are 'prefer not to say' responses for demographic questions.

-Q: "Why isn't there a question about neurodiversity?"
+"Why isn't there a question about neurodiversity?"

-A: DCA includes demographic questions in the Index survey that either come from peak organisations representing a demographic group (e.g. Australian Disability Network, ACON), or questions that DCA developed as a result of extensive consultation with people with lived experience (e.g. Counting Culture).
-There is currently no such question for neurodiversity.
-DCA continues to monitor when a recommended question becomes available from a neurodiversity peak organisation to include in the Index survey.
-DCA is exploring developing one and including this in a future Index.
+DCA includes demographic questions in the Index survey that either come from peak organisations representing a demographic group (e.g. Australian Disability Network, ACON), or questions that DCA developed as a result of extensive consultation with people with lived experience (e.g. Counting Culture).
+DCA is currently working to develop a question on neurodivergence, with a view to including this in a future Index.

-Q: "Why isn't there a question about race?"
+"Why isn't there a question about race?"

-A: There is currently no standard question and list of response options for measuring race in Australia.
+There is currently no standard question and list of response options for measuring race in Australia.